ukparliament/weeknotes.data-search/19/index.md

 Robert popped out to see [Libby Miller](https://twitter.com/libbymiller).
 Libby made a [terrible music box](https://twitter.com/libbymiller/status/931570611536703488).
 Robert supplied the box.

-Michael met with Edward Wood and a PhD student from [King's](https://www.kcl.ac.uk/index.aspx) who's looking at social media engagement with Parliament.
-Several proxies were discussed.
+[Michael](https://twitter.com/fantasticlife) met with Edward Wood and a PhD student from [King's](https://www.kcl.ac.uk/index.aspx) who's looking at social media engagement with Parliament.
+Several proxies for engagement were discussed.

-Anya and Michael met with [Stephen Betts](https://twitter.com/stephenbetts) from the NYPL to talk about libraries and archives and [searching and browsing](http://smethur.st/posts/176135866).
+[Anya](https://twitter.com/bitten_) and Michael met with [Stephen Betts](https://twitter.com/stephenbetts) from the [NYPL](https://www.nypl.org) to talk about libraries and archives and [searching and browsing](http://smethur.st/posts/176135866).
 Dan popped by to say hello.

 ### Corpcomms